 Figure 6.cg.40 and Figure 6.cg.41 In the example above, at left, augmented reality provides a perspective view that the map reader can rotate (Hedley et al. 2002), but does not provide the true immersive perspective found in the CAVE environment (above right) (Johnston and Reetz 2004).

-To get a better simulation of the experience of using the CAVE, Play the movie below.
+To get a better simulation of the experience of using the CAVE, Play the 11-second movie below.
 It shows user interactions with the CAVE (Johnston and Reetz 2004).

 Movie tracking user movements in the CAVE environment.